essence-tech/lib-essence-auth/README.md

 # lib-essence-auth
-Clients for the Essence auth service
+Clients for the Essence auth service.
+Client code can be generated using the Makefile.

 ## Go